Skip to main content

 job-label: True

-Then create a macro bq_labels to populate the labels automatically: here you can choose what’s your label strategy: Here is all the information you can use:
+Then create a macro bq_labels to populate the labels automatically.
+Here is all the information you can use:

 ObjectPropertyDescription